 The first thing you want to find out from the airlines is the required crate for your dog to travel in.
 You will also need to know the regulations of transporting live animals as each airline has their own rules.
 Overseas airline carriers require a certain type of crate because of customs and immigration policies.
 So find out this first.

 Try moving the crate around with your dog inside, daily, a week before your flight.
-That way he or she can get used to movement and being crated for longer periods of time.
+That way he or she can get used to the movement and being crated for longer periods of time.
 Each day build up their tolerance level for being locked away a little bit longer.

 Your dog will be hearing a lot of noise inside the crate, especially when they are going into the cargo hold of a plane.
 Helping them adjust to noise, car horns, sirens and other machinery will reduce their stress levels.